NextGenSec-Github/AI.ML-Security/Adversarial ML/Techniques/Reconnaissance/Search Victim-Owned Websites.md

 4. **Implement Access Controls:** Restrict access to certain sections of victim-owned websites to authorized personnel only.

+5. **Limit Release of Public Information:** Limit the public release of technical information about the machine learning stack used in an organization's products or services.
+Technical knowledge of how machine learning is used can be leveraged by adversaries to perform targeting and tailor attacks to the target system.
+Additionally, consider limiting the release of organizational information - including physical locations, researcher names, and department structures - from which technical details such as machine learning techniques, model architectures, or datasets may be inferred.

 By implementing these mitigation strategies, organizations can reduce the risk of adversaries using victim-owned websites for reconnaissance and targeted attacks.